The U.S. Department of Energy has announced as much as $90 million in funding for biofuels projects.

 Saudi Arabia's King Salman restructured some government ministries and reshuffled his cabinet to appoint new ministers in a series of royal decrees.

 CNBC's Jackie DeAngelis reports on oil's close for the week.

-CNBC's Jackie DeAngelis reports the results of the Department of Energy's weekly petroleum status report.
+CNBC's Jackie DeAngelis reports the close of the oil market for the week.

 Get the best of CNBC in your inbox